Foreign investors

 A German SaaS vendor wanting to certify its users

 Support.
-We structure the entity, build the quality system, prepare the audit and arrange CPF eligibility via a certification partnership — working in English with the product teams.
+We structure the entity, build the quality documentation system, prepare the COFRAC-accredited audit and arrange CPF eligibility via a certification partnership — working in English with the product and legal teams throughout.
+The vendor can begin billing CPF learners once the EDOF account is activated and the first eligible course is listed on Mon Compte Formation.

 Scenario 2